Problem

 Solution

 Database Connection Strings provide information on a data source and how to connect to it.
 The purpose of a SQL Server Connection String is to tell an application which Microsoft SQL Server and database to connect to, how to authenticate to it, and optionally configure some additional parameters.
-A connection string consists of a series of 'keyword = value' pairs that are separated by semicolons.
+A connection string consists of a series of ‘keyword = value’ pairs separated by semicolons.

 We are going to see some examples of connecting to a SQL Server using the PowerShell Invoke-SqlCmd cmdlet with the -ConnectionString, -Initial Catalog, -Integrated Security, -Packet Size, -Language, -Application Name, -Workstation ID, and -Query switches using it to execute a query that will show the connection value changes.